Carn Euny

-Carn Euny (from Karn Uni) is an archaeological site near Sancreed, on the Penwith peninsula in Cornwall, United Kingdom with considerable evidence of both Iron Age and post-Iron Age settlement.
-Excavations on this site have shown that there was activity at Carn Euny as early as the Neolithic period.
-There is evidence that shows that the first timber huts there were built about 200 BC, but by the 1st century BC, these had been replaced by stone huts.
-The remains of these stone huts are still visible today.
+Carn Euny (from Karn Uni) is an archaeological site near Sancreed, on the Penwith peninsula in Cornwall, United Kingdom.
+It consists of evidence of both Iron Age and post-Iron Age settlement, with excavation on the site showing activity at Carn Euny as early as the Neolithic period.
+The first timber huts there were built about 500 BC, and 400-500 years later were replaced by stone huts, the remains of which are still visible.

 Carn Euny is best known for the well-preserved state of the large fogou, an underground passageway, which is more than 65 ft long.
 This fogou runs just below the surface of the ground and is roofed with massive stone slabs.

 The site was abandoned late in the Roman period.

 Location

 Carn Euny lies in southwest Cornwall in the Penwith District, near the village of Sancreed.
 The archaeological site can be accessed at any time and the admission is free.
 Parking can be found in the nearby hamlet of Brane.
 The site is overlooked by the Iron Age hill fort of Caer Bran.
 Another similar Romano-British settlement is Chysauster about 10 km to the northeast.
 Carn Euny is managed by the Cornwall Heritage Trust.